 We are delighted to announce that ACORN is now open to interested colleagues to sign up.

-You can sign up to the ACORN mailing list, express interest in attending our launch event, and/or apply to become a member of ACORN by completing a single form here.
+You can sign up to the ACORN mailing list, and express interest in applying to become a member of ACORN by completing a single form here.
 ACORN public events, activities and the ACORN mailing list, will be open to researchers, policy stakeholders and interested colleagues.

 Membership of ACORN, and access to internal capacity building activities, will be restricted to researchers interested in building or developing UK-Ireland collaborations on alcohol policy research in one of our four priority themes (price, availability, marketing and politics/policymaking).
 ACORN welcomes interest from both early career and established researchers and from diverse academic disciplines.